stevenhoangduc/hangman/README.md

 To further improve the visual appeal and interactivity, I will incorporate a broader range of colors and animations.
 These enhancements will make the interface more vibrant, dynamic, and engaging, creating a more immersive and enjoyable experience for the players.

-Rescources and Learning Process:
+\Rescources and Learning Process:\
-Chat Gpt,
+Chat Gpt\
-Online Searches,
+Online Searches\
-Stack Overflow,
+Stack Overflow\
-Python Forum.
+Python Forum.\

+Demo
+here is a live working demo:

 License
 Distributed under the MIT License.
 See LICENSE for more information.